Crio-Bytes/IBD-2022-Master-Repository/Understanding ADR/code/DECISION_TO_USE_REACTJS.md

 ## Context

-We need to select a frontend framework to develop the to-do app.
-This app will be used by users to manage their tasks and activities.
+We need to select a front-end framework to develop the to-do application.
+This application can be used by users to manage their tasks and activities.
 The app will need to be responsive and easy to use on a variety of devices, including desktop computers, tablets, and smartphones.
 We need to consider a number of factors when making this decision, including the level of expertise and experience of our development team, the resources available for building and maintaining the app, and the needs and preferences of our users.

-The context you have written can be different from the answer but it should give the reader idea about basic baground information about the decision.

 ---